• Skip to main content

 Apple Corn Chowder

-• A pretty white bowl filled with Roasted Corn and Potato Chowder along with fresh parsley and bacon on top.
+• A white bowl filled with Roasted Corn and Potato Chowder with bacon on top.

 Roasted Corn and Potato Chowder